classgraph/classgraph/README.md

 *Important note:* The ability to detect that an interface extends another interface depends upon the entire ancestral path between the two interfaces being within one of the whitelisted package prefixes.
 (However, [see above](#detecting-annotations-superclasses-and-implemented-interfaces-outside-of-whitelisted-packages) for info on "external" class references.)

 You can scan for interfaces that extend a specified superinterface by calling `FastClasspathScanner#matchSubinterfacesOf()` with a `SubinterfaceMatchProcessor` parameter before calling `FastClasspathScanner#scan()`.
 This method will call the classloader on each matching class (using `Class.forName()`) so that a class reference can be passed into the match processor.
-There are also methods `List<String> getNamesOfSubinterfacesOf(String ifaceName)` and `List<String> getNamesOfSubinterfacesOf(Class<?> iface)` that can be called after `FastClasspathScanner#scan()` to find the names of the subinterfaces of a given interface (whether or not a corresponding match processor was added to detect this) without calling the classloader.
+There are also methods `List<String> ScanResult#getNamesOfSubinterfacesOf(String ifaceName)` and `List<String> ScanResult#getNamesOfSubinterfacesOf(Class<?> iface)` that can be called after `FastClasspathScanner#scan()` to find the names of the subinterfaces of a given interface (whether or not a corresponding match processor was added to detect this) without calling the classloader.

-Furthermore, the methods `List<String> getNamesOfSuperinterfacesOf(String ifaceName)` and `List<String> getNamesOfSuperinterfacesOf(Class<?> iface)` are able to return all superinterfaces of a given interface after a call to `FastClasspathScanner#scan()`.
+Furthermore, the methods `List<String> ScanResult#getNamesOfSuperinterfacesOf(String ifaceName)` and `List<String> ScanResult#getNamesOfSuperinterfacesOf(Class<?> iface)` are able to return all superinterfaces of a given interface after a call to `FastClasspathScanner#scan()`.
 (Note that there is not currently a SuperinterfaceMatchProcessor or .matchSuperinterfacesOf().)

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():